CenturyLinkCloud/APIDocs/Servers/clone-server.md

 ## Request

-The request parameters are the same as defined for [Create Server](create-server.md) with the addition of the `sourceServerPassword` parameter being required when cloning a server.
-Also, note that the `sourceServerId` paramater should be the name of the server that is being cloned rather than a template name.
+The request parameters are the same as defined for [Create Server](../Servers/create-server.md) with the addition of the `sourceServerPassword` parameter being required when cloning a server.
+Also, note that the `sourceServerId` parameter should be the name of the server that is being cloned rather than a template name.

 ### Examples